RavenfieldCommunity/docs/en/Project/rsidea.md

 ❌ Sparse self pointers with register (behaviour registration, local variable injection and basic unavailability of synchronization)

-❌ Non-existent const / var / static / array discrimination \(I can't help it if the frontend extension doesn't support it\)
+❌ Non-existent const / var / static discrimination \(I can't help it if the frontend extension doesn't support it\)
 ```

 ## Installation